ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   - 2: The access token response will have to include the access token, but not the corresponding token hash.

-  If the AS supports the new ACE workflow and the access token request includes the "token_upload" parameter with value 0, 1, or 2, then the AS MAY use the new ACE workflow to upload the access token to the RS on behalf of C. Otherwise, following that access token request, the AS MUST NOT use the new ACE workflow.
+  If the AS supports the SDC workflow and the access token request includes the "token_upload" parameter with value 0, 1, or 2, then the AS MAY use the SDC workflow to upload the access token to the RS on behalf of C. Otherwise, following that access token request, the AS MUST NOT use the SDC workflow.

 * The "token_upload" parameter is REQUIRED in a successful access token response with response code 2.01 (Created), if both the following conditions apply.
 Otherwise, the "token_upload" parameter MUST NOT be present.

   - The corresponding access token request included the "token_upload" parameter, with value 0, 1, or 2.

-  - The AS has attempted to upload the issued access token to the RS as per the new ACE workflow, irrespective of the result of the token upload.
+  - The AS has attempted to upload the issued access token to the RS as per the SDC workflow, irrespective of the result of the token upload.

   When the "token_upload" parameter is present in the access token response, it can take one of the following integer values.
 When the access token response is encoded in CBOR, those values are encoded as CBOR unsigned integers.